1. What is the Butch Lewis Act?

 10. Will the plan make up for benefit losses I suffered before my benefit amount was restored to their original levels?

 In the great majority of cases, the answer is yes.
 Once the plan’s application is approved, the plan will make back payments.
 The plan has a choice of making those payments in a single lump sum or in monthly installments over a five-year period.
-Although it is not entirely clear, it appears that a surviving spouse will not receive make-up payments for reductions in the participant’s benefit that occurred before the participant’s death?
+It appears that a surviving spouse will not receive payments for reductions made to the participant’s benefit if he/she died before the plan began receiving aid.